Skip to main content

 Scouting and Management

 To scout for alfalfa plant bugs, use a 15-inch diameter sweep net and conduct a series of pendulum sweeps throughout the field.
-Insecticide treatment may be warranted if populations reach approximately 20 to 30 bugs per 10 pendulum sweeps (this includes nymphs and adults).
-The fields sampled so far in eastern South Dakota have far exceeded this threshold.
+Insecticide treatment may be warranted if populations reach about 20-30 bugs per 10 pendulum sweeps (this includes nymphs and adults).

 For a list of insecticides currently labeled for plant bugs, refer to the latest South Dakota Pest Management Guides for Alfalfa and Oilseeds.
 Check under the products approved for use on lygus bugs.